You should be familiar with Borrowing and Escaping Use before reading this section.

 It is a plesaure to welcome the honorable Linda

-Let’s take a look at a more advanced use of a closure:
+Let’s take a look at this example:

 🐇 🍤 🍇 🐇❗️💚 g 🍇🔡➡️🔡🍉 🍇 😀 ⁉️g 🔤DARTH VADER🔤❗️❗️ 🍉 🍉 🏁 🍇 🔤LUKE🔤 ➡️ 🖍🆕var 💚🐇🍤 🍇 g🔡 ➡️🔡 ↩️ var 🍉❗️ 🍉

 var was declared and assigned outside the closure.
 This is called a captured variable.
 Much the same, you can capture the this context in a closure.

 Actually, however, we need to distinguish between escaping and non-escaping closures.
 By default, every closure is non-escaping and cannot be used as an escaping value.
 To define an escaping closure the 🍇 must be immediately followed by 🛅.
 When creating a thread, for instance, an escaping closure is required:

 🆕🧵🆕 🍇🛅 🍉❗️